imranhsayed/nextjs-wordpress-theme/README.md

 - Backend in WordPress.

 ### Evironment vars.
-rename .env-example to .env and add your WordPress Site URL.
+rename .env-example to .env and add your WordPress Site URL

 ### WordPress Setup
 * Download, Upload and activate all the plugins from wordpress/plugins folder of this repo, into your WordPress Site.